Type 80/88 main battle tank: Type 88

 Later variant of the Type 88B.
 Distinguished from Type 88B by type of 105 mm gun mounted.
 The Type 88A mounts a 62 caliber ZPL-94 105mm gun that is longer than the NATO L7 cannon and is capable of firing ATGMs.

 Type 88C

-Type 85-III produced for domestic service in the PLA.
+Type 85-III was produced for domestic service in the PLA.
 Uses an angular welded turret.
 Armed with a 125 mm ZPT-98 smoothbore gun with an autoloader.
 Equipped with JSFCS-212 fire control system (FCS) (with laser rangefinder, ballistics computer, stabilized gunner's sight and dual-axis gun stabilization), and Type 889B radio with range of up to 30 km.
 Later renamed to Type 96.